ValentinBodrov/spbsut-diploma/readme.md

     - pics rotating (on 90 grads)
     - pics vertical and horizontal mirroring
 - selecting, selective processing and pics-cropping
-    - there are many terrible bugs with large pics, should be fixed
 - drag-and-drop feature support
     - drag and drop an image from everywhere to process it
 - adding labels and captions on image